raspberrypilearning/generic-api-google-maps-marker/en/step_1.md

 });
 ```

-Add this code to your page anywhere that meets the following criteria:
+Add this code to your page, but be careful to check that the code is
-- It is after the `initMap()` function - because we need the map to be created before we can add markers to it
+- after the `initMap()` function - because we need the map to be created before we can add markers to it
-- It is between `<script>` and `</script>` tags - because it is JavaScript code
+- between `<script>` and `</script>` tags - because it is JavaScript code